vishesh9131/TRIGGER.H/README.md

-# trigger.h - README
+# TRIGGER.h - README

-Welcome to `trigger.h`!
-This lightweight C++ class enables seamless trigger mechanisms with customizable callbacks.
+Welcome to `TRIGGER.h`!
+This lightweight C++ class enables seamless TRIGGER mechanisms with customizable callbacks.

 ## How to Use this

-Users can add the `trigger.h` header file to their C++ project from the GitHub repository by following these steps:
+Users can add the `TRIGGER.h` header file to their C++ project from the GitHub repository by following these steps:

 1. **Clone the Repository:**
-   Clone the GitHub repository containing the `trigger.h` file to your local machine using the following command in your terminal or command prompt:
+   Clone the GitHub repository containing the `TRIGGER.h` file to your local machine using the following command in your terminal or command prompt:

    ```bash
    git clone https://github.com/username/repository.git